High Arctic Explorer: Svalbard, Greenland & Iceland

 Sail across Denmark Strait, reflecting on the rich experiences and enjoying the antics of northern fulmars, black-backed gulls, dolphins, orcas and other whales.

-Arrive early morning.
-After breakfast, bid farewell to the ship's crew before your coach transfer downtown or the airport.
+Arrive in Iceland’s capital early in the morning.
+After breakfast, bid farewell to the ship's crew before making your way downtown or the airport.

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.